aelson/spring-boot-crud-apis-with-mongodb/README.md

-# spring-boot-post-api-with-mongodb
+# spring-boot-crud-apis-with-mongodb
-A simple restful Post API with Spring Boot and MongoDB
+A simple restful CRUD APIs with Spring Boot and MongoDB